-Developers can use the SharePoint Framework (SPFx) to create fast, modern, client-side user experiences and web parts which the user can add to their page.
+Developers can use the SharePoint Framework (SPFx) to create fast, modern, client-side user experiences and web parts that the user can add to their page.

 There are different site usage reports like unique user trends, most active readers, and page views that are available through which you can monitor your site performance.

 Likes, comments & views

 Each news article and page can have their likes, comments and views section.